kewalaka/terraform-azurerm-avm-res-eventhub-namespace/README.md

 This is a template repo for Event Hub resource in Azure.

+> [!WARNING]
-Major version Zero (0.y.z) is for initial development.
+> Major version Zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 A module SHOULD NOT be considered stable till at least it is major version one (1.0.0) or greater.
 Changes will always be via new versions being published and no changes will be made to existing published versions.
 For more details please go to <https://semver.org/>

 <!-- markdownlint-disable MD033 -->
 ## Requirements